itw-creative-works/web-manager/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/itw-creative-works/web-manager.svg)

 # Web Manager
-**Web Manager** is an NPM module that instantly implements a few common libraries and functions that every developer should be using on their websites to enhance the user experience.
+**Web Manager** is an NPM module for web developers using node to build beautiful websites.
+This module instantly implements a few common libraries and functions that every developer should be using on their websites to enhance the user experience.

 [Site](https://itwcreativeworks.com) | [NPM Module](https://www.npmjs.com/package/web-manager) | [GitHub Repo](https://github.com/itw-creative-works/web-manager)